-European Semiconductor Distribution (DMASS) starts Flat into 2021
+European Semiconductor Distribution (DMASS) Finishes 2021 at Record Levels

-DMASS, a European non-profit organisation, is the only industry body that collates detailed semiconductor distribution market data on a quarterly basis by country and product groups such as Microcontrollers, Flash Memories, Analog components and many more.
+DMASS, a European non-profit organisation, is the only industry body that collates detailed electronic components distribution market data on a quarterly basis by country and product groups such as Microcontrollers, Flash Memories, Analog components, Passives, Electromechanical products and many more.
 DMASS figures are collected and consolidated by Data Dynamics Ltd.

 DMASS, founded in 1989, provides its members with a reliable statistical tool to evaluate their relative mass-market performance.
 The organisation consists of 35 active members in 2021 and represents between 80% and 85% of the total European distribution market, depending on the regions.
 To continuously increase its European market coverage, DMASS welcomes new membership applications from distributors and electronic components manufacturers.